Overview

 • at least 50% Science 10.

-Students who have graduated from SAIT’s Welding Technician certificate program within the last five years may be given advanced standing into year two, depending on seat availability.
+Those who have graduated from SAIT's Welding Technician certificate program within the last five years may be given advanced standing into year two or the program, depending on seat availability.

 SAIT accepts high school course equivalents for admission for applicants educated outside Alberta.